sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sed</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A GNU stream text editor
+Short desc    : A GNU stream text editor
 URL          : http://sed.sourceforge.net/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : The sed (Stream EDitor) editor is a stream or batch (non-interactive)
+Descript     : The sed (Stream EDitor) editor is a stream or batch (non-interactive)
              : editor.
 Sed takes text as input, performs an operation or set of
              : operations on the text and outputs the modified text.
 The operations
              : that sed performs (substitutions, deletions, insertions, etc.) can be